Getting Started

 # List documents in the thread

-docs = await context.documents.list_documents()
+docs = await context.document_client.list_documents()

 if not docs: